candrasc/DodgeTheEnemy-rl-game/README.md

 # rl_game_dodge_the_enemy
 I created a game from scratch with the purpose of teaching a reinforcement learning agent to play it.
 The core of the game is the environment class that sets what is possible within its boundries and allows the objects within it to act in a certain way.
 I also created object classes which interact within the environment (Players, Enemeis, Rewards).
 Its mostly a lot of numpy and rendered with Pygame!
+Game.py is then a series of functions to have the environment step in a way that easily interacts with pygame.

 This game can be played by a player or an reinforcement learning agent.
 You can choose main.py to play yourself, and main_rl.py to watch an rl agent play.